Jeffro80/Assessments_Analyser/README.md

 - Option to quit when creating a master file.
 - Add save file name to analysis output.
 - Use list of applied filters to manage which filters can be applied.
-- Add filter option for calculating age at enrolment rather than today().
+- Add filter option for calculating age at enrolment or today().
 - Create a new column called enrol_age and use this for filtering of results.
 - Add filtering on multiple courses / CPDs.
 - Add specific details to current filters used e.g. number of days.